The Truncated Moment Problem for Unital Commutative R-Algebras: Applications

-{\bf Acknowledgments}. \ R. Curto was partially supported by a U.S. NSF Grant DMS-1302666 and by a 2017 Simons Foundation Visiting Professor award; he also received travel support from Germany's Baden-W\"urttemberg Stiftung. \ M. Infusino is indebted to the Baden-W\"urttemberg Stiftung for financial support to this work within the Eliteprogramme for Postdocs. \ The work of S. Kuhlmann was partially supported by the Ausschuss f\"ur Forschungsfragen (AFF) of the University of Konstanz.
+{\bf Acknowledgments}.
+The authors wish to thank the referee for a careful reading of the paper, and for many insightful comments and suggestions that helped improve this article.
+R. Curto was partially supported by a U.S. NSF Grant DMS-1302666 and by a 2017 Simons Foundation Visiting Professor award; he also received travel support from Baden-W\"urttemberg Stiftung.
+M. Infusino is member of the GNAMPA group of INdAM; she is also indebted to the Baden-Württemberg Stiftung for financial support of this work within the Eliteprogramme for Postdocs.
+The work of S. Kuhlmann was partially supported by the Ausschuss f\"ur Forschungsfragen (AFF) of the University of Konstanz.